bbc/xcnet/README.md

 ```

 ## Training
-To train baseline ECNET on a single GPU, create a config file similar to ```src/config/baseline.py``` and run:
+To train baseline XCNET on a single GPU, create a config file similar to ```src/config/baseline.py``` and run:
 ```bash
 > sudo sh run.sh -a train -e experiment_name -c path/to/config -d path/to/dataset
 ```